citrix/workspace-chrome-hdx-sdk/docs/index.md

 For the latest HDX SDK APIs and examples, see the [download](https://www.citrix.com/downloads/workspace-app/chrome/workspace-app-for-chrome-sdk-latest.html) page.

 For HDX SDK API documentation for Chrome, see [Capabilities](./capabilities.md).

+> **Note:**
+>
+> Chrome extension or Chrome app with [manifest V3](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/) is not supported by Citrix Workspace App for Chrome OS HDX SDK.
+For specific use case and assistance contact at *chrome@citrix.com*.

 ## Prerequisites